JoelBrd/Socket/docs/Installation.md

 #### (4) Compile the plugin

 1. Select `game.ServerScriptService.SocketPlugin` **and** `game.ServerScriptService.SocketPlugin.PluginFramework`
-2. Right Click -> Save as Local Plugin
+2. Right Click `game.ServerScriptService.SocketPlugin` -> Save as Local Plugin
 3. After selecting a name and saving, **Socket** should appear on your plugin toolbar!